264 Beneficiaries Served in 2025-2026

 Preparation for national entrance exams includes structured learning of Tagalog, English and arithmetic.
 Analytical reasoning and spatial thinking is developed through timed practice exams and close monitoring of individual results.
 WHFI also provides interpretative services during examinations, and also during college courses for the deaf that pursue higher education.

-Employability is the main goal for the deaf students of LP, and the vocational training is continuously developed in that regard.
+Employability is the main goal for LD students, therefore vocational training is continuously developed.
 Customized on-the-job training (internships) are provided for our students, to be completed in no less than 320 hours.

 An on-the-job trainee (intern) at Natural Garden Cafe, a non-profit training center